 Many hospitals are offering water birth, which some women prefer to traditional birth options.
 Women giving birth at home or in birthing centers may also choose water birth.
 Water birth can be soothing, may help with pain relief, and mimics the environment of the womb.
 It is generally safe, and won't affect a baby's ability to breathe.

 This is because the baby will continue getting oxygen from the umbilical cord until removed from the birthing tub.
 A baby left in the birthing tub for too long could theoretically drown.
 Isolated reports suggest that it's possible for a baby to be injured during water birth.
 However, a 2009 Cochrane review that looked at 12 previous studies of water birth found no increase in the risk of harm to the baby.
 Upon delivery the baby is brought up and out of the water and takes its first breathe then.

-When a baby does not get enough oxygen during and immediately following birth, it's called hypoxia.
+When a baby does not get enough oxygen during and immediately following labor and birth, it is called hypoxia.
 Hypoxia deprives the brain and body of the oxygen they need to properly function.
 This can cause a range of birth injuries, including cerebral palsy and death.
 Common causes of hypoxia include:

 - Cord problems, such as a damaged cord, or a cord with damaged blood vessels.

 - Abnormal presentation.
 Some babies born breech suffer from oxygen deprivation at birth.

 - Shoulder dystocia, which occurs when the shoulders get stuck, slowing delivery after the head has emerged.